abchatra/abchatra.github.io/_posts/2015-12-15-TaggedFloat.md

 title: Tagged Float
 ---

 A [tagged pointer] (https://en.wikipedia.org/wiki/Tagged_pointer) is a well know concept which every virtual machine (VM) tries to exploit.
 Unlike some other VM's Chakra doesn't tag a pointer.
 Instead, Chakra tag's the non-pointer a.k.a a float or an int.
 For the purpose of this blog, I will illustrate the implementation of tagged float in 64 bit.
-(Float means double-precision 64-bit format IEEE 754-2008 as specified by [ECMA262](http://tc39.github.io/ecma262/#sec-ecmascript-language-types-number-type)).
+In the context of this blog float means double-precision 64-bit format IEEE 754-2008 as specified by [ECMA262](http://tc39.github.io/ecma262/#sec-ecmascript-language-types-number-type)).
 Chakra doesn't tag floats in 32 bit but tags integers.
 On 64 bit Chakra tags both floats and integers.
 First let us see our object representation, it's size and the need for tagged floats.

 ###Object representation
 Javascript is a Garbage Collected (GC) language.
-Any object or primitive (which represents javascript var) is accessed as a void pointer (`void *`) named Var in the context of Chakra runtime.
+Any object or primitive (which represents javascript var) is accessed as a void pointer named Var in Chakra runtime.

 ```C++
 typedef void * Var;
 ```

 Var typically points to a [RecyclableObject](https://github.com/Microsoft/ChakraCore/blob/master/lib/Runtime/Types/RecyclableObject.h#L191).
 RecyclableObject is the root of the object hierarchy which all other objects inherit.
 This necessitates a vTable pointer which consumes 8 bytes for each object.
 It holds an additional pointer to [Type](https://github.com/Microsoft/ChakraCore/blob/master/lib/Runtime/Types/Type.h#L22) which accounts for another 8 bytes.
-Type structure disambiguates between various kinds of RecyclableObjects such as strings, numbers, dynamic objects etc and can be shared between multiple objects.
+Type structure disambiguates between various kinds of RecyclableObjects such as strings, numbers, dynamic objects  and can be shared between multiple objects.
 Every RecyclableObject has following two fields:

 ```C++
 __vfptr*   // 8 bytes
 type*      // 8 bytes
 ```

 In a nutshell, 16 bytes are required to represent a simple object (again in x64).
 Now let us take an example.
-Following `speed` variable holds a float.
+Following `speed` javascript variable holds a float.

 ```js
 var speed = 10.4;